Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 In a poll conducted by Bankrate, researchers discovered that more than half of Americans, 51%, don’t have three months’ worth of expenses covered in an emergency fund.
 1 in 4 Americans has no emergency fund at all.

 If you fit into either camp, one of your first orders of business in the New Year should be to start (or grow) an emergency fund.
-The last thing you want is to find yourself in a situation of unexpected unemployment or facing an exorbitant medical bill with no money to cover necessary purchases.
+The last thing you want is to find yourself in a situation of unexpected unemployment or facing an exorbitant medical bill with no money in savings or a money market account to cover necessary purchases.

 When setting up your rainy-day fund, most experts recommend saving up at least six months of living expenses and more if possible.
-Keep in mind, an emergency fund does not need to be set up overnight.
-Start small and continue to chip away at your savings over time.
+Keep in mind, that an emergency fund does not need to be set up overnight.
+Start small, consider a money market or high-yield savings account, and continue to chip away at your savings over time.

 #5.
 Improve Your Credit Score